zer0cache/matic-docs/docs/nightfall/faq/faq.md

 - USDC

 ## Do I need MATIC tokens to use Nightfall?
 Yes.
-You need MATIC on PoS to be able to send off-chain transactions to the proposer.
+You will need to deposit some MATIC tokens on Nightfall to be able to pay for `transfers` and `withdrawals`.

 ## Where can I submit a bug report or contact Nightfall for additional help?
 Best way is to join our [Polygon Nightfall discord server](https://discord.com/invite/pZkC3JV2bR) and submit your question.